lucasfhope/foundry-fund-me/README.md

 2. Get testnet ETH

 You will need to get SepoliaETH from a faucet to deploy this contract or interact with my contract.
+Check out [https://faucets.chain.link/].

 3. Deploy